|Nutrition Facts (per serving)|

 Place butter, oil, honey, maple syrup, brown cane sugar, cinnamon, and salt in a heavy saucepan.
 Bring to a boil over medium-high heat.
 Remove from heat.
 Whisk in vanilla extract.

 Carefully pour half of the hot syrup mixture over the oat mixture in the bowl and stir to coat dry ingredients.
 Pour remaining syrup over oat mixture and stir again, until all dry ingredients are thoroughly coated.

 Pour half of the mixture on each parchment paper-lined baking sheet and use a large spoon or spatula to evenly spread the mixture on baking sheets.
 Place baking sheets in heated oven.

 Bake for 10 minutes.
-Remove baking sheets from oven and stir ingredients.
+Remove baking sheets from the oven and stir ingredients.
 This ensures even baking.
-Return baking sheets to oven and bake for another 10 to 15 minutes, or just until mixture starts to turn golden brown.
-Watch baking time carefully to avoid burning.
+Return baking sheets to oven and bake for another 10 to 15 minutes or just until mixture starts to turn golden brown.
+Watch the baking time carefully to avoid burning.

 Remove baking sheets from oven.
 For chunky gluten-free granola, stir ingredients once and allow to completely cool.
 For a more cereal-textured granola, stir the granola more frequently as it cools.
 When cool, place granola in airtight containers and store in the refrigerator.